 What Happens at Our Jam

-When people arrive they may chat a bit or they may go straight into their personal warm-ups, transitioning at their own pace from the busy-ness of daily life and activating their bodies and attention for moving.
+When people arrive for the jam they may chat a bit or they may go straight into their personal warm-ups, transitioning at their own pace from the busy-ness of daily life to activating their bodies and attention to moving.
 It's important to give yourself whatever time you need to notice how you are in the moment, and what it takes for you to arrive and be ready to dance.

-It can be doubly challenging to notice both what's happening within your self and also what's happening around you, and not have either focus preclude the other.
+It can be doubly challenging to notice both what's happening within your self and also what's happening around you, and not have one focus preclude the other.
 Balancing these two is an art, and can ultimately be very engaging, if you're willing to give it a try.

 Connecting with others can happen accidentally, when your sphere of attention overlaps with someone else, or it can happen by choice — seeking out someone doing something that interests you, or vice versa, or practicing a familiar warm-up with a friend.
 It can be nice to sample connections, dabbling in various interactions on before sticking with any one, or just dive in to an exploration with someone.

-In order to find good connections, it's essential to understand that there's no obligation to explore or stay with a particular connection.
-(Of course, watch for everyone's safety when exiting from a connection.)
+Good connections are based on the free choice of all participants.
+The possibility of a full hearted "yes" is only present when "no" is properly and fully respected.
+Building on that, it's essential that there's no obligation to explore or stay with a particular connection.
 In order for everyone to have their choice about what they accept, how they continue, and when they're ready to be done, they must be able to turn down offers as well as to accept them.